tomjoht/learnapidoc/_docs/publishing_api_documentation/pubapis_publishing_tool_options.md

 In the developer documentation space, there are many different tools for creating documentation, and there’s no clear industry standard.
 Different tools may better suit different environments, skill sets, and products.
 On this page, I've listed the most common authoring tools related to the developer documentation space.

+There are a lot of tools in this space, and I've sorted them into three main groups: static site generators, hosting and deployment options, and static CMS platforms.
+You use static site generators to author content, and hosting and deployment options to build and deploy the content.
+Some solutions combine the two &mdash; these I call static CMS's.

 Note that the tools below are useful for writing and deploying documentation, particularly the [nonreference docs](docnonref.html) in your project.
 For tools that will read an [OpenAPI specification document](pubapis_swagger_intro.html) and generate interactive reference documentation, see [Other tools to parse and display OpenAPI specs](pubapis_other_openapi_parsers.html).

-Also, as explained in [Docs-as-code tools](pubapis_docs_as_code.html), I'm primarily focusing on static site generators and continuous delivery platforms rather than traditional HATs.
-There are a lot of tools in this space, and I've sorted them into three main groups: static site generators, continuous delivery hosting platforms, and static CMS platforms.
-You use static site generators to author content, and continuous delivery hosting platforms to build and deploy the content.
-Some solutions combine the two.
-These I call static CMS's.
+Also, as explained in [Docs-as-code tools](pubapis_docs_as_code.html), I'm primarily focusing on static site generators and hosting/deployment options rather than traditional HATs.

 * TOC
 {:toc}